sophykk/PSEMolDyn-GroupE/README.md

 ## Task 2 ##

 - implemented a new particle container, which realizes the linked cell algo
-- LinkedCellContainer2 contains a grid with cells made out of a special vector structure
+- LinkedCellContainer contains a grid with cells made out of a special vector structure
 - particleList is checked and based on the position the particles is assigned a cell
 - generated different sizes of cuboids and calculated the runtime per iteration using the LinkedCellContainer and the BasicParticleContainer
 - measured the time for 1000, 2000, 4000 and 8000 particles comparing performance for Basic and Linked-Cell Containers: